JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 Once  a `Multilayer(Di)Graph` has been instantiated, its layers and interlayers may be accessed as they where its properties.
 In order to simplify the code and improve performance, `Layer`s and `Interlayers`s are not fully stored within `Multilayer(Di)Graph`s, only enough information to reconstruct them when accessed as properties is saved, in the form of `LayerDescriptor` and `InterlayerDescriptor`s.

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

 # Mathematics

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$